 Broad beans with coriander and garlic is a brilliantly simple way of making these precious seasonal beans into a stand-alone dish.
 Instead of serving them as a steamed or boiled side dish, the coriander and garlic give the dish more authority on the table!
 Revered in Lebanon, during the season truck loads can be seen beside the roads selling kilos of broad beans.
 Since the local currency in Lebanon has lost 90% of its value, many Lebanese are now growing vegetables at home to be able to enjoy this summertime staple.

 We’ve chosen a meat-free version, since it’s quicker to cook.
-Barbara Massaad, in her cook book Mezze, blanches the beans for 2 minutes, before plunging them into ice cold water to stop the cooking and keep the colour.
+Following Barbara Massaad‘s recipe in her cook book Mezze, blanching the beans for 2 minutes before plunging them into ice cold water to stop the cooking, keeps the colour.
 When quickly tossed in the frying pan with garlic and coriander, the broad beans should remain bright green.
+You may need to keep the beans in the pan with the coriander and garlic a little longer if your beans are larger.

 1kg broad beans, podded, to get about 240g or use frozen ones